Australia

 Step into the shoes of a conservationist in one of the most scenic and biodiverse destinations on Earth.

 Observe unique Australian wildlife in the marine, coastal, and bushland ecosystems in and around Sydney alongside a local guide and environmentalist.
-In this beautiful waterfront city, study the science behind extinction and the impact of human activity on Australia’s ecosystems.
+In this beautiful waterfront city, experience greater Sydney’s diverse and unique environments and the impact of human activity on Australia’s ecosystems.
 Conduct field work and collect data for analyzing and evaluating sustainability strategies implemented in urban coastal cities.
-Volunteer in bush regeneration and see firsthand the measurable effects of ecological restoration.

 Also explore Australia’s culture, heritage, and way of life.
-Appreciate Aboriginal culture in Kamay Botany Bay—participate in a traditional ochre ceremony and listen to stories about the first nation’s people and the Dreaming, or creation, of this land.
-Meet up with local youth in Sydney and work together in conservation activities.
-Enjoy “only in Australia” experiences—pet a kangaroo, go surfing with Aussies, witness surreal sunsets over the Opera House, practice Tim Tam slams, go on bushwalks, and return home saying words like lollies and ute.
+Appreciate Aboriginal customs—participate in a traditional Bushtucker Tour and listen to stories about the First People's intimate and longstanding connection to their land.
+Enjoy “only in Australia” experiences—pet a kangaroo, witness surreal sunsets over the Opera House, practice Tim Tam slams, go on bushwalks, and return home saying words like lollies and You Beauty!

 The Takeaways